Maple-Pecan Date Spice Cake

 Why do the dates need to be soaked before use?

 The 170g of dates need to soak for a couple of hours and be drained before going into the food processor.
-Soaking softens them so they blend smoothly into the batter — without soaking, they would be too firm and could leave chunks.
-The article notes that despite using dates, the finished cake doesn’t taste strongly of dates.
+Soaking softens them so they blend smoothly into the batter — without soaking, they’d be too firm and could leave chunks.
+And despite using dates, the finished cake doesn’t taste strongly of dates.

 Is this cake gluten-free?

-Yes — the sponge is made entirely with 200g of ground almonds instead of wheat flour, with no flour in the ingredient list.
-The article describes the resulting texture as bouncy and light, with a gingerbread-like quality from the 1 tsp each of cinnamon and ginger.
+Yes — I make the sponge entirely with 200g of ground almonds instead of wheat flour; there’s no flour in the recipe at all.
+The texture comes out bouncy and light, with a gingerbread-like quality from the 1 tsp each of cinnamon and ginger.

 How do you get the caramelized pecan topping without it burning?